Bergen County Long Term Disability Lawyer

 I have successfully handled ERISA disability benefits denial appeals and have won benefits for privately insured disability insurance policyholders.
 The majority of my cases are settled on terms that are very favorable to my clients.

 I have tried or favorably settled disability cases against the major long term disability carriers in this country, and recovered hundreds of thousands of dollars.
-I have successfully obtained the payment of long disability payments to persons suffering from stroke, cancer, partial paralysis, unsuccessful spinal surgery, chronic fatigue, Lyme Disease, fibromyalgia, depression, finger tip psoriasis, side effects of pain medication, and repetitive strain, among other causes of disability.
+I have successfully obtained the payment of long disability payments to persons suffering from multiple sclerosis, stroke, cancer, partial paralysis, unsuccessful spinal surgery, chronic fatigue, Lyme Disease, fibromyalgia, depression, finger tip psoriasis, side effects of pain medication, and repetitive strain, among other causes of disability.

 I have successfully handled long term disability claims against the following long term disability insures:

 I have written on the effect of new federal regulations on processing long term disability claims which was published in the New Jersey Law Journal, and have lectured to the Association of Trial Lawyers of New Jersey, the New Jersey Chapter of the National Employment Lawyers Association, and the Bergen County Bar Association.

 I recently was able to persuade CIGNA to reverse its denial of benefit decision arising out of cognitive limitations following a stroke ,and Prudential to reverse its decision arising out of chronic musculoskeletal pain.
 The benefit value of these claims was in excess of $1,000,000.